rintaro/swift-evolution/proposals/NNNN-custom-enum-patterns.md

 ### Do nothing, just use expression patterns for matching

-By declaraing `~=` functions, we can customize the matching behavior, but this approach lacks the ability to use value-binding-pattern.
+By declaring `~=` functions, we can customize the matching behavior, but this approach lacks the ability to use value-binding-pattern.

-### Extending expression pattern to support value binding
+### Introducing another pattern to support associated value binding

-There was a similar effort in pre-Swift 1.0 era (`NominalTypePattern` a.k.a. type destructing pattern), but it was abandoned and removed in https://github.com/swiftlang/swift/commit/62e4811dacf4fcd1082c5e58a75b933adf6153f0
+There was a related effort in pre-Swift 1.0 era (`NominalTypePattern` a.k.a. type destructing pattern), but it was abandoned and removed in https://github.com/swiftlang/swift/commit/62e4811dacf4fcd1082c5e58a75b933adf6153f0

 ## Acknowledgments